confusedalex/blog/content/_index.md

 +++

 ### Hi there, I'm Alex
 I'm a Software Developer from Bonn, Germany.
-In my spare time, I work on some side projects and try to contributue to open-source software and the OpenStreetMap.
-Outside of coding, I like to go outside for a walk or hike, listing to music or taking a ride on my gravelbike.
+In my spare time, I work on some side projects and try to contribute to open-source software and OpenStreetMap.
+Outside of coding, I like to go outside for a walk or hike, listen to music or take a ride on my gravel bike.

 <!--### Maybe you want to check out...-->
 <!---->